-

 1. Operating System

-The LG New Chocolate BL40 ran on a proprietary LG operating system, which was typical for the brand at the time.
-This was before the widespread adoption of Android, and many manufacturers were still developing their own software solutions.
-The operating system on the BL40 was heavily customized with LG’s S-Class 3D interface, which was designed to be visually appealing and easy to use.
+Back in the day, the LG New Chocolate BL40 ran a proprietary LG operating system-the brand’s typical case, by the way.
+It was before that period when Android took over the market, and many manufacturers were still staking claims for their own software solutions.
+BL40’s operating system was probably the most heavily customized by LG with the S-Class 3D interface that was made to be visually pleasing and straightforward to use.

 2. User Experience